 In 2018 Chris Miller, founder of Fruitometry and creator of the Fruitometry Digital Crop Estimation (DCE) technology, was asked if he could develop software to count the kiwifruit in an orchard’s canopy.

 Chris Miller had spent the previous 17 years as lead software engineer for Team New Zealand, transforming the performance of their onboard equipment with machine vision and artificial intelligence using neural networks.
-But he was ready for a new challenge.

 “Fruitometry is simply the most accurate way of managing crop load in our orchard.
 The density reports give a clear picture of where the work needs to be.”